 - Aesthetic: Some traditional models of bollards can be unsightly, but Blockaides offers covers and caps for your automatic bollards that can actually enhance the aesthetics of your area.
 You can even disguise your bollards with flower pots and other decorative features to seamlessly integrate them into your landscaping.

-- Versatility: The most unique advantage that automatic bollards offer over other types of bollards is that they allow you to quickly and easily convert a space as needed, either allowing or blocking access.
-This is very useful for places where restricted access is a must at times while you want to allow room for traffic at other times.
+- Versatility: The most unique advantage that automatic bollards offer over other types of bollards is that they allow you to quickly and easily convert a space as needed, either fully allowing or blocking access.
+This is very useful for places where restricted access control is a must at times while you want to allow room for traffic at other times.

 - Durability: With the proper care and maintenance, automatic bollards can last a long time.
 This is great news for businesses that rely on their automatic bollards to enhance the function, safety, and atmosphere of their space.
 When you invest in automatic bollards, you know you’re gaining a long-term solution.